homeflow/homeflow.github.io/_posts/property-searching/2014-01-12-saving-to-shortlist.md

 modal-id: saving-to-a-shortlist
 category: property-searching
 ---
-Our first port of call is to use our first ``override`` partial so far.
-An override is simply a partial well-known to Ctesius that's in the ``core`` app ready for use.
-Sometimes core files can be used without needing to override them but in this instance we'll assume you want to modify the layout or at least have a degree of control over the partial.

 In your ``js_templates`` folder, add the partial ``_saved_properties.liquid``.
 In it we need a couple of constructs, the first is:

 {% highlight html %}